irisrumtub/GPT-Twitch-Chatbot/README.md

 ## Requirements

 * A Twitch account
-* An OpenAI API key (available for free now, just register at their website and go to account -> api keys)
+* An OpenAI API key (register at their website and go to account -> api keys, read disclaimer down below for more info)

 ## Installation